 The MLS has multiple architectural styles available for searching.
-Some are easily recognizable, while others can be a bit more difficult to identify, due to the influences pulled from other architectural styles.
+Some are easily recognizable, while others can be more difficult to identify, due to the influences pulled from other architectural styles.

-Below are the five architectural styles in the MLS, along with a brief description and photo.
+Below are the 11 architectural styles in the MLS, along with a brief description and photo.
 You can find these by searching for Architecture in the Add a Field search box.
-There’s also an Other option if the house you are listing falls in a different category like Victorian, colonial or maybe even Geodesic.
+There’s also an Other and See Remarks option if the house you are listing falls into a different category, such as Colonial or Geodesic.

 Ranch

-A ranch style home, also known as a rambler, is an architectural style originating in the United States.
-Ranch style homes are usually one story and either rectangular or “L” shaped.
-They have low pitched roofs and are usually built on a concrete slab, but can also have a basement or crawl spaces.
-Ranch style homes are found all over the US, but are less prevalent on the east coast.
+A Ranch-style home, also known as a rambler, is an architectural style originating in the United States.
+Ranch-style homes are usually one story and are either rectangular or “L” shaped.
+They have low-pitched roofs and are usually built on a concrete slab, but can also have a basement or crawl spaces.
+Ranch-style homes are found all over the U.S. but are less prevalent on the east coast.

 Spanish

-Spanish style homes refer to a style that was built between 1915 and 1940.
+A Spanish-style home refers to a style that was built between 1915 and 1940.
 They were the influence of Spanish colonial architecture.
-These homes boast thick stucco walls or indigenous material of the area, red tile roofs and often have enclosed courtyards or patio rooms to extend living space.
-The Spanish style is prominent in the southwest U.S., Florida and Texas, but less common in the northern U.S.
+These homes boast thick stucco walls or indigenous material of the area, red tile roofs and often have enclosed courtyards or patio rooms to extend the living space.
+The Spanish style is prominent in the southwest U.S., Florida and Texas, but less common in the north.

 Santa Barbara/Tuscan

-Santa Barbara/Tuscan style of home is derived from the Italianate style of architecture that was first developed in Britain in the early 1800s.
+A Santa Barbara/Tuscan-style home is derived from the Italianate style of architecture that was first developed in Britain in the early 1800s.
 In the U.S., it became hugely popular between the 1840s to 1890s.
-Design elements include stucco (but stone and brick are often incorporated), low pitched or flat roofs and pediment windows and doors.
+Design elements include stucco (but stone and brick are often incorporated), low-pitched or flat roofs and pediment windows and doors.
 Wrought iron and exposed ceiling beams are also common.

 Territorial/ Santa Fe

-Territorial style architectural was used in the New Mexico Territory from the time of the American occupation in 1846 until 1912.
-The style used Greek and Gothic detail added to Pueblo and Spanish style homes.
-The style became popular again in the 1930s and 1940s as the Santa Fe or Territorial Revival Style.
+Territorial-style architecture was used in the New Mexico Territory from the time of the American occupation in 1846 until 1912.
+The style uses Greek and Gothic detail added to Pueblo and Spanish style homes, and became popular again in the 1930s and 1940s as the Santa Fe or Territorial Revival Style.

 Contemporary